Short breaks, bridging and emergency fostering

 Could you care for a child for a few days or weeks?

 Sometimes children are moving to live with carers who cannot accommodate them straight away.
-We need to find somewhere else for their care for a set period of time.
-The child or children may then move onto adoption, or long-term foster care elsewhere.
+We need to find somewhere else for their care for a set time.
+The child or children may then move on to adoption, or long-term foster care elsewhere.

 Emergency placements